-If none of the suggestions below float your boat, choose a lovely area for walking, such as the Lake District, and book a self-catering cottage (our partner cottages.com has a great selection), alone or with friends.
-Take along pampering goodies, a detox book if you’re on a health kick, a good cookbook, and sturdy walking shoes/boots.
+If none of the suggestions below float your boat, choose a lovely area for walking, such as the Lake District, and book a self-catering cottage, alone or with friends.
+Take along pampering goodies, a detox book if you’re on a health kick or some great wine if you're not, a good cookbook, and sturdy walking shoes/boots.

 See also our feature on A Parents' Break at the Feversham Arms & Verbena Spa in Yorkshire.